MicrosoftDocs/terminal/TerminalDocs/customize-settings/startup.md

 The properties listed below affect the entire terminal window, regardless of the profile settings.
 These should be placed at the root of your settings.json file.

 > [!IMPORTANT]
 > The settings UI is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).
-Detailed instructions on how to enable the settings UI can be found on the [Troubleshooting page](./../troubleshooting.md#open-the-settings-ui).

 ## Default profile